Marijuana Growing & Seed Germination

 – CAUTION; NEVER SPRAY A FLOWERING PLANT WITH FUNGICIDE – IT COULD DAMAGE THE FLOWER OR CROP!

 Water enough BENOMYL solution into the roots to DRENCH the entire root system.
 Treat the plants when the roots are ALREADY WET from feeding or watering and when they won’t be watered again for at least a few hours.
 Treat once a week.

 HINTS ON TREATING PLANTS FOR DISEASE:

 Avoid high temperature and strong fertilizers until plants recover.
-Disease can become tolerant of a fungicide if used many times” after you have used one product 3 or 4 times in a row, switch to another suitable product and attack the disease with a new weapon.
+The disease can become tolerant of a fungicide if used many times” after you have used one product 3 or 4 times in a row, switch to another suitable product, and attack the disease with a new weapon.

-– SAFER’S GARDEN FUNGICIDE is a sulphur-based product ONLY FOR SPRAYING GREEN GROWTH” DO NOT USE SAFER’S GARDEN FUNGICIDE FOR CROP PLANTS!
+– SAFER’S GARDEN FUNGICIDE is a sulfur-based product ONLY FOR SPRAYING GREEN GROWTH” DO NOT USE SAFER’S GARDEN FUNGICIDE FOR CROP PLANTS!

 Look for browning of foliage, sometimes accompanied by extensive webbing.
 Mite damage occurs most often during hot, dry weather in July and August.
 Look for very small, spider-like creatures that are almost invisible without magnification.

 Use a hand lens of at least 10X magnification to examine undersides of leaves for the presence of mites Fungus Gnats

 These flies are gray or black, delicate, and about 3 to 6 mm long.
 The young are white maggots with blackheads, found in decaying plant matter.
 They thrive in moist soil.
 The adults are a harmless nuisance, but the maggots can injure the roots.
 Affected plants appear stunted, and foliage may drop.